tefkah/thesis-writing/Infinite Idealizations Resemble Sorites because Both Have Discontinuous Transitions.md

 # Similarity
  Infinite Idealizations are similar to Sorites paradoxes because both are mathematical/logical reasons for why common explanations of phenomena don't (immediately) work out

-Vagueness/Sorites paradox is having a continuous or discrete transition from one concept/object/... to another, where at the one end a predicate is true and at the other a predicate is false, and there being equally good reasons for believing that neither predicate actually can change.
+Vagueness/Sorites paradox is having a continuous or discrete transition from one concept/object/... to another, where at the one end a predicate is true and at the other a predicate is false and it’s not obvious where the transition point lies.
+This leads to a paradox where either there is and isn’t a transition point, or the predicate is and is not true at any point.

 Example: